-Tahini is a paste made of ground sesame seeds which is used in many Near Eastern, Middle Eastern and Far Eastern recipes.
+Tahini is a paste made of ground sesame seeds which are used in many Near Eastern, Middle Eastern and Far Eastern recipes.
 This is a traditional recipe that is very simple to make with a blender or food processor.

 Sesame seed paste, or tahini, is used in recipes for Middle Eastern hummus, a dip made from chickpeas, baba ghanouj, an eggplant dip also spelled baba ghannouj, baba ghanoush and baba ganoush, and halva, among other dishes.

 This recipe makes 1/2 cup of tahini, so if your recipe calls for more (as a halva recipe would), then double, triple or quadruple the proportions in this recipe, as needed.